175-151-Great Vocals

 Writer/Composer: Brenda Russell (1988)

 This beautifully crafted whimsical song by Brenda Russell became one of the great miss-you love songs of the 1990s.
-Discovered and then covered by American Soul singer Oleta Adams while in Europe, it became a sensation, a signature song and ultimately, a worldwide hit.
+It was a quintessential song that was perfect for slow dancing.
+Discovered and then covered by American Soul singer Oleta Adams while in Europe, it became a sensation, her signature song and ultimately, a worldwide hit.
 She delivers it here with an astonishing sincerity, honesty, reaching our heart with an inspirational performance.
 She displays great emotion and amazing vocal strength with this beautiful Soul / Pop arrangement.
 It’s anthemic feel for longing and reuniting make it one of the best love songs of the 1990s.
 “I don’t care how you get here, get here if you can.” …Tender and Poetic!

 158. MY BABY LEFT ME (1956)